 This drill totals 25 shots, with setting five different spots around the ring to take five consecutive shots from.
 The spots are usually the five angles of the ring; along the baseline on both sides of the ring, the free throw line and then in between these spots on both sides (forms a 45-degree angle, known as the ‘45’).
 It’s important that these shots are done with shooting form and not free throw form which may differ depending on your kid’s strength.
 Kids can notice that their favourite players shoot free throws without jumping off the ground and may try to copy them!

 Dribbling in basketball is used to advance the ball up the court, take on the defence to get to the ring and to get away from opponents into free space.
-The greatest basketball player can dribble with both hands and is able to make moves with the ball without looking at it.
+The greatest basketball player can dribble with both hands.
+Also, they are able to make moves with the ball without looking at it.
 When undergoing these drills, you need to focus your child on pushing the ball towards the floor with force and then being able to control it through spread fingertips.
 The ball should stay at hip height or below and your child’s focus needs to be up and forward, not on the ball.

 Simple basketball drills to practice dribbling at home include: